 The court heard both men had previously attended court-ordered drug diversion programs.

-Mr Jackson was on a good behaviour bond at the time of offence.
+One of the men was on a good behaviour bond at the time of offence.

 Ms Vasta recorded no conviction and spared the men financial penalties.